falsetto/angular-sprout/README.md

 # angular-sprout — The scalable angular seed app
 This project modifies the standard angular-seed project into a module pattern in which common functionality is organized into the same directory.
-This approach seperates controllers, services, filters and directives into their own files and strives to keep the application hierachy as flat as possible.
+This approach separates controllers, services, filters and directives into their own files and strives to keep the application hierarchy as flat as possible.

 The app contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball), start up our (or yours) webserver and you are ready to develop and test your application.
+Just clone the repo (or download the zip/tarball), start up our (or your) webserver and you are ready to develop and test your application.

 The sprout app doesn't do much, just shows how to wire controllers, views, services, filters and directives together.
-You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).
+You can check it out by opening app/index.html in your browser (might not work with `file://` scheme in certain browsers, see note below).

 _Note: While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend hosting the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`._
+The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc from functioning properly when an html page is opened via `file://` scheme instead of `http://`._

 ## How to use angular-sprout